hdriel/aws-utils-demo/README.md

 - Add new folders
 - View list of folders and files in your bucket/directory
 - Navigate through your bucket structure
+- **Smart Pagination** - Loads folders and files progressively as you scroll through large directory structures

 #### Right Panel: File Management